dgnzlz/Capstone_AWS_DeepRacer/README.md

 ## License
 Feel free to use, distribute, and alter the code as you like.

 This is a finished university project.
-Therefore, we will not be maintaining the code.
+Therefore, we will not be maintaining the code any more.